team-anduril/ludybyte-backend/README.md

 }

-Where NUMBER could be aby of the following:
+Where NUMBER could be any of the following:

     400 - Querystring data needed for signup/login not supplied

-    496 - Email used for login does not exist in databse
+    496 - Email used for login does not exist in database

     419 - Wrong password used for login

-    427 - Email used for signup already is signed up
+    427 - Email used for signup, is already signed up